-- 1. This policy applies where - a. an incident of Sexual Violence or Sexual Misconduct is alleged to have occurred on College Property, or off College Property and in connection with an event or activity sponsored, organized, led or required by the College, including but not limited to offcampus activity that students are required to participate in for successful completion of their studies (e.g., field trips, practicum placements); and
+- a. on College Property, or - b. off College Property in connection with an event or activity sponsored, organized, led or required by the College, including but not limited to off-campus activity that students are required to participate in for successful completion of their studies (e.g., field trips, practicum placements); and

-- b. the alleged incident of Sexual Violence or Sexual Misconduct involves a member of the College Community or a person who was a member of the College Community at the time of the incident. - If an alleged incident of Sexual Violence or Sexual Misconduct does not meet the above criteria, the College may still take steps to mitigate the impact of the incident on the learning or working environment. - 3.
+If an alleged incident of Sexual Violence or Sexual Misconduct does not meet the above criteria, the College may still take steps to mitigate the impact of the incident on the learning or working environment.

+Limitation of Scope

 The College does not have jurisdiction to take disciplinary action against a person who is not a member of the College Community or who is not currently affiliated with the College.
-However, under certain circumstances the College may be able to take other action, such as revoking a person's access to College property or a College event. - 4.
+However, under certain circumstances the College may be able to take other action, such as revoking a person's access to College property or a College event.

 This policy is separate from any criminal or civil proceedings.
-The College is not responsible for determining violations of criminal or civil law. - 5.
-This policy is designed to complement and not conflict with the College's collective agreements.
+The College is not responsible for determining violations of criminal or civil law.

+This policy is designed to complement and not to conflict with the College's collective agreements.
 If there is any inconsistency between this policy and a collective agreement, the applicable collective agreement provision(s) will prevail to the extent of the inconsistency.

+Application of Other College Policy

+Conduct that violates this policy may also violate other College policies, such as but not limited to the following:

+- For bullying and harassment of an employee, including Students who are also employees and who experience the bullying and harassing behaviour while acting in their capacity as employees, see also the Bullying and Harassment Prevention and Response policy; - For bullying and harassment of a Student who is not also a College employee, where that bullying and harassment is alleged against other Student(s) who are not College employees, see also the Student Non-academic Misconduct policy; - For conduct that meets the definition of Discrimination on grounds protected under the BC Human Rights Code, see also the Human Rights policy; For Violence or the threat of Violence that is sexual in nature, including Sexual Harassment, see also the Sexual Violence and Misconduct Prevent and Response policy; and For all other forms of Violence or the threat of Violence, see also the Violence Prevention and Response policy.